-Day 4: Monday 7 November, Blenheim: Malborough Region
+Day 4: Monday 17 November, Blenheim: Malborough Region

 - Winterhome Garden, Kekerengu

-- Barewood Garden
+- Paripuma Garden

 - Hortensia Garden

-- Bhudevi: garden visit & light evening meal

 Today we begin with a visit to Winterhome garden at Kekerengu.
 Positioned on a cliff with dramatic views over the Pacific Ocean, Winterhome is renowned for its powerful design combining the classic cross axes with plantings of trees, shrubs and perennials.
 The garden features a rose garden with formal box edging, an orchard and a canal garden.